 If you think your Travel Insurance covers Airbnb, you better check because not all of them do.

 Just to be clear, I don’t hate Airbnb.
 I actually love Airbnb!
 Years ago, we used Airbnb in Hawaii, but now we don’t due to the uncertainty.
+I still use Airbnb from time to time in Florida, but never in Hawaii.

 If you do choose to use Airbnb in Hawaii, just proceed with caution and make sure to choose a highly rated host.